crabkilla/reporeaper/README.md

 # System Design for Agentic Red Team Application Assessments

-This is a system design document for Repo Reaper, a mostly agentic system for assessing web apps as a red teamer.
+This is a system design document for Repo Reaper, a mostly agentic system for assessing codebases as a red teamer.
 The tool is a collection of Claude Agents, MCP Servers, custom scripts, and prompts for a human operator.
 This tool is designed to systematically deconstruct and analyze codebases from the perspective of a highly sophisticated, nation-state adversary.

 ## How to Use